ctjacobs/pyqso/README.md

     python3 bin/pyqso

-If the `pip3` package manager is available on your system then PyQSO can be installed using:
+If the `pip3` package manager is available on your system then PyQSO can be installed system-wide using:

-    make install
+    sudo make install

-Note that `sudo` may also be needed here for system-wide installation.
 Once installed, the following command will run PyQSO:

     pyqso